NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 ### `crontab` commands

 Keep  your `crontab` commands as simple as possible, and do not make any assumptions regarding the execution environment (paths, initial working directories, environment variables, etc...).
-We also recommend redirecting script output.
+We also recommend redirecting script output to aid in monitoring and debugging.
 The *command* can be a short sequence of commands chained together with the shell operator `&&` if desired, for example:
 ```pre
 # run every night at 23:04 (11:04 PM):
 4 23 * * * cd /glade/work/<username>/my_cron_stuff/ && ./run_nightly.sh  &>> ./run_nightly.log
 ```
-This will run the command `run_nightly.sh` from the directory `/glade/work/<username>/my_cron_stuff/`, appending both standard output *and* standard error into the file `run_nightly.log`
+This will run the command `run_nightly.sh` from within the directory `/glade/work/<username>/my_cron_stuff/`, appending both standard output *and* standard error into the file `run_nightly.log`.